 Social media networks are the perfect place to run any quick contests.
 For example, a photo contest through Facebook allows followers to upload their own pictures in order to win some sort of discount or promotion.
 By engaging customers, you’ll develop a deeper relationship with them and remind them that you’re a company that cares about their shopping experience.
 Mention any promotions you’re offering on these sites, and you’ll have the ability to connect with a massive amount of potential customers.
 Since we’re all so connected to the internet, it only makes sense to tie in your campaigns to popular social sites.

 Sending out a newsletter is a good way to get information out about your company and your offers.
 If you already have email addresses from previous customers, you can send out a newsletter to keep in touch throughout the year.
 Thank them for being a loyal customer and offer them some sort of discount for their previous business.
 This will help you stay engaged with your customers and potentially bring in more business.
 Preparing a monthly newsletter is a great example of low-cost inexpensive marketing ideas for your company.

 Supporting community events or sponsoring charities during any time of the year is a great way to generate awareness for your business.
 It might seem like you need a lot of money to get involved, but that’s not necessarily the case.
 You can provide space in your physical location, volunteer services, or find other creative ways to help out.
 Getting involved in community events will help you build a relationship with your community and support your local area.

-When it comes to making an impact on a budget, low-cost marketing tactics for small businesses can help drive in more business, and build customer loyalty.
+When it comes to making an impact on a budget, low-cost inexpensive marketing ideas for small businesses can help drive in a more small business plan and build customer loyalty.
 Do your best to build a campaign for your company based on your available budget.
 And don’t be afraid to ask your employees for ideas, also.
 Many times the best ones come from the most unexpected sources.